shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 :::note

-This starts the notification listener service, which will require users to grant *Notification access* the first time they open your app.
+This starts the notification listener service, which will require users to grant notification access the first time they open up your app.

 :::

-If you want Shake to manually handle notification tracking, you can use this method instead:
+If you want Shake to manually handle notification tracking, use this method instead:

 <Tabs
   groupId="android"